Search now

 Are dogs allowed on the Bernina Express?

-Can bicycles be transported on the Bernina Express?
+Can bikes be transported on the Bernina Express?

 Is the Bernina Express wheelchair accessible?

-Can you open the windows on the Bernina Express to take photographs?
+Can the windows on the Bernina Express be opened to take photos?

 Who is the Bernina Express not suitable for?